warmcat/libwebsockets/READMEs/README.coding.md

 @section evtloop Libwebsockets is singlethreaded

 Libwebsockets works in a serialized event loop, in a single thread.
-It supports not only the default poll() backend, but libuv, libev, and libevent event loop libraries that also take this locking-free, nonblocking event loop approach that is not threadsafe.
+It supports the default poll() backend, and libuv, libev, and libevent event loop libraries that also take this locking-free, nonblocking event loop approach that is not threadsafe.
 There are several advantages to this technique, but one disadvantage, it doesn't integrate easily if there are multiple threads that